01binary/360-video-pipeline/README.md

 I use either Red Giant Denoiser III which has a built-in re-sharpening pass, or a combination of Neat Video Reduce Noise v4 and Boris FX VR Sharpen.

 When using **Denoiser III** plug-in, I often turn off the re-sharpening pass and set other settings lower to reduce noise on light halos and make everything look smoother without increasing noise.
-This usually blurs details like tiny patterns on people's clothing, but I find it's more important for the video to look smoother than have noisy details.
-If the video was well lit, I can usually get away with a small amount of re-sharpening as in that case it enhances details but does not add noise.
+If the video was well lit or doesn't have many smooth gradients like light halos, I can usually get away with a small amount of re-sharpening.

 When using **Reduce Noise** plug-in, I select an area with the most noise (and preferrably, nothing but noise) and use the automatic profile analysis to let the plug-in decide what to do.
 The results are always great, although this plug-in often takes more time to process than Denoiser III.

-Remember that the last step is re-sampling down to 4K, which will increase the sharpness slightly, so a re-sharpen pass is not necessarily required.
-If I do apply de-noising, Boris FX VR Sharpen is a great option.
+Remember that the last step is re-sampling down to 4K, which will increase the sharpness slightly, so a re-sharpening pass is not always required.
+Otherwise, Boris FX VR Sharpen is a great option.

 ### Re-sampling